-Highlights from the October meeting of the South East Cornerstone Public School Board:
+Highlights from the December meeting of the South East Cornerstone Public School Division’s board:

 *A state of internet connectivity report for the school division was presented by information systems manager Brian Belinsky.
 The report provides an analysis of a SaskTel report – on short-term options to address enhanced Kindergarten to Grade 12 education connectivity in Saskatchewan – and its relationship and impact to school and division connectivity.
 As well, it identifies internet connectivity usage from schools and how it is managed through divisional systems.

 *Analytical services coordinator Walter Wood recapped the results from the 2012 Program for International Student Assessment (PISA) Report.
 The assessment was written by approximately 510,000 students in 68 countries, including 1,933 students at 86 schools in Saskatchewan.
 The results showed that Saskatchewan students ranked fifth in Canada in mathematics, sixth in reading and fourth in science.
 Saskatchewan also recorded some of the lowest equity gaps in the country, indicating a smaller difference between higher performing and lower performing students than other provinces.
 The data from the past decade showed that Canadian scores decreased in all provinces, except Quebec and Saskatchewan, where the changes were not statistically significant since the PISA assessment of 2003.

 *A delegation of three individuals from Parry, which is in the western part of the division, appeared before the board to request transportation services, either through grandfathering or a boundary change.